BrysonL/personal-site/content/_index.md

 ---
 ---

-i'm **bryson lockett**, a product manager by day and a tinkerer by night.
+i'm **bryson lockett**, a product manager and occasionally an engineer.

 have a look at some of my working [projects].